Jade plants are some of the most popular succulents that you’ll find. These neat little plants are pretty fun to take care of overall.

 1 – The Plant Isn’t Getting Enough Light

 One thing to consider is whether your jade plant is getting enough sunlight or not.
-When these plants don’t get enough sunlight, it’s going to be hard for them to keep growing.
+When these plants don’t get enough sun, it’s going to be hard for them to keep growing.

-Plants that don’t get enough sun might start to drop leaves.
-If your plant is losing foliage, then it’s a sure sign that you’re not giving it enough sunlight.
+Plants that don’t get enough might start to drop leaves.
+If your plant is losing foliage, it’s a sure sign that you’re not giving it enough sunlight.

 Try to find a sunnier spot in your home or office that will allow the plant to thrive.
 These plants need at least four hours of direct sunlight each day to grow and remain healthy.

 Many jade plant enthusiasts will say that at least six hours of direct sunlight will be ideal.
 You might even want to move the pot to different spots near windows at certain times of the day.

 Young jade plants will probably have an easier time tolerating bright indirect sunlight.
 An ideal solution for your jade plant sunlight issues is to keep the plant near a west-facing window or a south-facing window.